 Let us know!

-We have opened our retail location and we are now be able to offer these materials to the public as inexpensive supplies to reuse and be creative with, rather than purchasing new.
-Our facility features a retail store, workshop space, a maker's lab and a community room for artists to meet and create together.
+Our retail location offers inexpensive materials to the public to reuse and create.
+Our facility features a retail store, workshop space, a maker's lab and a welcoming place to meet and create together.

 Donate securely through our PayPal donation link below.

-Help fund the our creative reuse center in the Piedmont Triad.
+Help support the only creative reuse center in the Piedmont Triad.

 AND SPREAD THE WORD